rjmccallumbigl/Google-Apps-Script---Spotify-Sheets-Twitter-Connector/README.md

 - Output list of Spotify playlist(s) to a Google Sheet
 - Output all Spotify playlists to their Google Sheets
-- Tweet every entry in a playlist so when you add a song to a playlist, it shares on Twitter
+- Tweet every entry in a playlist so when you add a song to a playlist, it shares on Twitter (NOTE [May 2024] - this functionality is no longer being tested after Twitter started circling the drain so this can be considered deprecated)
-- Add all songs from a rotating playlist (e.g. Discover Weekly & Release Radar) to a static playlist so you don't miss the recommended songs when they refresh
+- Add all songs from a rotating playlist (e.g. Discover Weekly & Release Radar) to a static playlist on a weekly basis so you don't miss the recommended songs when they refresh
 - Add all songs/features from an artist to their own playlist
+- Remove songs from a playlist if they've already been detected in another playlist
+- Remove songs from a playlist if it's greyed out (unplayable)

 ## Instructions (Pre-Requisite)